Last updated on September 15, 2023

 There are tons of miles trackers on the market, so it’s pretty hard to decide which app to track miles with.
 In this article, we’re trying to help you make up your mind to make the right choice depending on your mileage logging needs.

-What is a mileage tracking app?
+What is a mileage log app?

 “I use my car for day-to-day business, so I need something to track my miles with.”

-A mileage tracker app logs the trips you take by car and collects them in a list, which is eventually going to be your mileage log.
 People used to manually log their trips on paper, then many switched to Excel spreadsheets, but nowadays the quickest, easiest, and most effective way of logging your trips is on a mile tracker app.

-How do mileage tracking apps work?
+How do mileage apps work?

 Automatic mileage monitoring applications use your built-in GPS to figure out how long you travel and save the data for later use.
 Some programs need you to start and stop the counting, but others operate in the background and do not require any user involvement.